 So qualified lead set up here in upright.
-And they don't really look like these in the top left, like someone signs up for your products but they haven't really done much and maybe there are a small team of small startup and not a big company like HubSpot.
+And they don't really look like these in the top left, like someone signs up for your products but they haven't really done much, and maybe there is a small team of small startup and not a big company like HubSpot.

 And whatever it is and whatever he's worked on, he's always boiled down to this principle: how can we do fewer things better.
 So who are these right people or how do we engage them?
 Who are the best fit people for whatever that conversation was, whatever that thing we were trying to drive engage with.

 As someone wants to share really briefly, it's that scalable, repeatable outreach playbook we use at inbound.org and what it means for you and your marketing funnel.